Carve a Cute Owl Pumpkin for Halloween

 There really wasn't another adjective to use for this hoot-owl pumpkin stencil.
 With its pretty florals, leaf shapes, and polka dots, this owl is just undeniably cute.
 (OK, it might be charming and whimsical, too.
 But mostly cute!)

-1. Print out your cute owl pattern, and secure it to the side of your cleaned-and-scraped pumpkin with tape.
+Print out your cute owl pumpkin carving stencil, and secure it to the side of your cleaned-and-scraped pumpkin with tape.
 (Hint: Smooth the paper against the side of the pumpkin as you tape; this will make tracing the pattern easier!)
 Trace the owl pattern onto your pumpkin's skin by jabbing along stencil lines with a pin tool, keeping needle holes about 1/8-inch apart.
 Carefully pull off the pattern, and keep it handy.

-4. Carve areas within dotted lines on your stencil with a specialty pumpkin-carving knife or a skinny linoleum-cutting knife.
+Carve areas within dotted lines on your stencil with a serrated pumpkin-carving knife, $3, Party City.
 (Hint: Carve sections near the center of your design first, and work your way outward.)
 Allow carved pieces to remain in place until you've finished cutting all sections.
 (Note: If desired, drill polka dots by following our tips above.)
 Gently nudge carved pieces out of position by pressing on them from inside the pumpkin, popping them out.
 Add a bright battery-operated tea light candle to your pumpkin's central cavity to illuminate your cute owl.